synthetos/tg_pytest/README.md

          "send":["{x:n}"],
          "fail":"soft"}

+### Before and After Tests
+JSON objects can be provided that will run before and after tests:

+ - `before_all_tests` will run before all tests in a file
+ - `after_all_tests` will run after all tests in a file
+ - `before_each_test` will run before each test in a file
+ - `after_each_test` will run after each test in a file

+The format is the same as the `t` object.
+The `send` data is sent. `Label` is displayed for before_all and after_all, but ignored for before_each and after_each.
+See `/data/001-smoke/smoke-001.json` for examples.

 ### Running Tests
    - Tests are run in the order listed in `/data/test-master.cfg`
    - Tests can be commented in and out using # in the first char.